sc0ttj/component/README.md

 For code examples, see the nested component recipes in [examples/recipes.js](examples/recipes.js).

-### Using the standalone `render` module
+## Using the standalone `render` module

-For a more "React-like" syntax, you can even import a standalone `render` method (~800 bytes) that's supposed to be used _without_ `Component` being installed.
+For a more "React-like" syntax or pattern, you can even import a standalone `render` method (~800 bytes) that's supposed to be used _without_ `Component`.

-Features:
+Features of `render`:

 - adds your HTML or component to the page
-- updates it using DOM diffing, inside a debounced `requestAnimationFrame`
+- updates the page using DOM diffing, inside a debounced `requestAnimationFrame`
 - works nicely with the `html` and `htmel` add-ons
 - that's it